alphabetically (on a 5 point system).........

 Having moved into the former Devon's location on Bradford, Liz's was going to be promising.
 Could it be that good and reasonably priced breakfast sit down that the town could really use?
 In my mind, I was there weekly (at least) with its stones-throw location from where I live.

-My first visit to Liz's was at lunchtime and for those all- day breakfast eaters, eggs and omelets are served throughout.
+My first visit some years back was at lunchtime and for those all- day breakfast eaters, eggs and omelets are served throughout.
 Nice.
 I went with the turkey club sandwich, my partner with an omelet.
-Not only was there nothing extraordinary about it, I have all too soon discovered several turkey club sandwiches in town that are far and away better than the one served here (see Joe's and Chach).
-Omelets could use some improvement as well.
+Omelets could use some improvement.
 A good French cookbook in the kitchen would be a perfect start.
-Say, you know those occasions when you just didn't get a really satisfying meal but wonder whether the kitchen can do better.... and so you glance around at the other tables visually inspecting the other diner’s food?
-The result of that experiment here proved no different than the food I was served at my table.
 The second visit was sure enough for breakfast and I went with the traditional breakfast sandwich of eggs, bacon and cheese.
 The result....a mess of a thing that included a roll so soaked in butter that it was difficult to pick up and bacon that was so fatty that I removed it entirely.

-Service is artificially pleasant, the french fries were pleasant but artificial and the 50’s style menu and decor, well, you guessed it.
+As for everything else, service can be artificially pleasant, the French fries were pleasant but artificial and the inside 50’s style menu and decor, well, you guessed it.

 321 Commercial Street, Provincetown